alexcodreanu86/tic_tac/README.md

 npm test
 ```

-and then open the code coverage report under the subdirectory `coverage`.
+and then open the code coverage report under the subdirectory `coverage`

 The tests are executed using [PhantomJS](http://phantomjs.org).
 It is easy to add [other browsers](http://karma-runner.github.io/0.10/config/browsers.html) as well